impressivemachines/ImpressiveAI/README.md

 * Light-weight matrix and vector views which provide a unified, powerful, and simple way to refer to one and two dimensional memory in a multitude of configurations.
 * A full suite of conforming BLAS operations supporting BLAS 1, 2 and 3 linear algebra manipulations.
 These make use of matrix and vector views for their arguments.
-* Optimized low-level matrix block functions which work on vector and matrix types to implement common operations, such as math operations, data sorting, conversion, statistics and reduce operations.
+* Optimized low-level matrix block functions which work on vector and matrix types to implement common operations, such as math, data sorting, conversion, statistics and reduce operations.
-* Matrix and vector types which manage shared memory and can be used to express quite elaborate mathematical operations neatly and efficiently.
+* Matrix and vector memory objects which manage shared memory and can be used to express a multitude of elaborate mathematical operations neatly and efficiently.
 * Real and complex types are supported for many math operations.
 * Typical matrix decompositions:
     * LU decomposition.